davidastephenson/airtable_tab_graph/README.md

 ## How to remix this app

+1. Download the source from [Git](https://github.com/davidastephenson/airtable_tab_graph)

-1. Create a new base (or you can use an existing base).
+2. Create a new base (or you can use an existing base).

-2. Create a new app in your base (see [Create a new app](https://airtable.com/developers/blocks/guides/hello-world-tutorial#create-a-new-app)), selecting "Remix from Github" as your template.
+3. Create a new app in your base (see [Create a new app](https://airtable.com/developers/blocks/guides/hello-world-tutorial#create-a-new-app)), selecting "Remix from Github" as your template.

-3. From the root of your new app, run `block run`.
+4. From the root of your new app, run `block run`.